kraterkraken/csvpresto/README.md

                     to other commands or redirecting to a file.
   -a col [col ...]
 The list of columns to sort by (ascending).
   -d col [col ...]
 The list of columns to sort by (descending).
+  -r N              Display at most N rows of results.
+Can be used in
+                    conjunction with the -d/-a sorting options to show the top/bottom N rows.
   ```